The Shipping Law Review: India

 The law in India with respect to shipwrecks is laid down in Part XIII of the MSA and in the Indian Ports Act 1908.
 The term 'wreck' includes 'a vessel abandoned without hope or intention of recovery'.
 India is in the process of giving effect to the Nairobi International Convention on the Removal of Wrecks 2007 into domestic law, but at present there is no legal regime to deal with the removal of wrecks in the exclusive economic zone of India.
 In Oil & Natural Gas Corporation Ltd v.
-Osprey Underwriting Agencies Ltd,124 the Bombay High Court, in interpreting Section 14 of the Indian Ports Act, directed a foreign P&I club and its Indian agents to deposit the cost of removing and raising the wreck in the Indian court.
+Osprey Underwriting Agencies Ltd,162 the Bombay High Court, in interpreting Section 14 of the Indian Ports Act, directed a foreign P&I club and its Indian agents to deposit the cost of removing and raising the wreck in the Indian court.
 However, it should be noted that the Bombay High Court, inter alia, dealt with a dispute between the assured and the P&I club.

 iv Seafarers' rights

-The Supreme Court of India held that a foreign seafarer's right to wages falls within the ambit of a fundamental right to life and liberty under Article 21 of the Constitution of India.128 Indian courts are likely to be guided by the general standard agreement between the National Union of Seafarers of India and the Indian National Shipowners' Association, as an overwhelming majority of contracts of employment on board a vessel incorporate these terms.
+The Supreme Court of India held that a foreign seafarer's right to wages falls within the ambit of a fundamental right to life and liberty under Article 21 of the Constitution of India.166 Indian courts are likely to be guided by the general standard agreement between the National Union of Seafarers of India and the Indian National Shipowners' Association, as an overwhelming majority of contracts of employment on board a vessel incorporate these terms.

 Indian law recognises the rights of an injured seafarer or the family members of a deceased seafarer to claim compensation for injury or death of the seafarer.
-The Employees' Compensation Act 1923 (ECA) is a general legislation that allows workers or employees to claim compensation for death and personal injury of seafarers.
-However, the ECA would not apply to Indian seafarers working aboard foreign-flagged vessels.
+The Employees' Compensation Act, 1923 (ECA) is a general legislation that allows workers or employees to claim compensation for death and personal injury of seafarers.
+However, the ECA does not apply to Indian seafarers working aboard foreign-flagged vessels.
 Under Indian law, foreign seafarers cannot be employed on India-flagged vessels unless they obtain prior permission from the DG Shipping.

-v The Major Port Authorities Act 2021
+v The Major Port Authorities Act

 With the exception of 12 designated 'major ports', all ports in India are owned and controlled by state and union governments.
 The governments of Gujarat, Maharashtra and Tamil Nadu have enacted legislation to set up autonomous maritime boards that own and operate ports and formulate parameters for the collection of tariffs in their respective states.
 In a number of recent cases, port authorities have entered into concession agreements with private terminal operators under the Build, Own, Operate and Transfer (BOOT) Policy designed for private sector participation in the development of Indian ports.
 In these circumstances, a private terminal operator levies a port tariff on ships calling at the port.